ZeroIntensity/cpython/Doc/c-api/typeobj.rst

          This flag is present in header files, but is not be used.
          It will be removed in a future version of CPython

+   .. c:macro:: PyUnstable_TPFLAGS_CAN_IMMORTALIZE

+      This bit indicates that instances of the class may be made :term:`immortal` via :c:func:`PyUnstable_Immortalize` or :func:`sys._immortalize`.

+      In order for instances to safely be made immortal, the class must follow a set of rules:

+      * It must use either the "object" or "memory" allocator domains.
+        See :ref:`Allocator Domains <allocator-domains>` for more information.
+      * It must not rely on specific :term:`reference count` values in methods (via :c:macro:`Py_REFCNT`).
+      * All :term:`strong references <strong reference>` released in the object's :c:member:`~PyTypeObject.tp_dealloc` slot must also be traversed by the object's :c:member:`~PyTypeObject.tp_traverse` slot, if the type can contain circular references.
+      * All finalization must be done in :c:member:`~PyTypeObject.tp_finalize` alongside :c:func:`!PyObject_CallFinalizerFromDealloc`.
+This does *not* include finalizers triggered by :c:macro:`Py_DECREF`; as long as they also follow this contract, it is safe to release references in a destructor.

 .. c:member:: const char* PyTypeObject.tp_doc